PARENT RESOURCES

 You have 940 weeks with your child from the time they're born until they leave home.
 We want to help you make those weeks count.
 One of the ways we do that is through the Friday Family Flash - a weekly e-mail we send to parents with 3 quick and practical tips for building faith in your family.
 Contact us to get the Friday Family Flash in your inbox this week.

-Another one of our strategies to put practical tools in your hands is through the D6 Everyday curriculum we use in our youth group and Sunday morning KidsPark ministries.
-Each week all of our kids – from preschool through youth group – are talking about the same passage or theme in their age-level classes so your family can have common points of conversation throughout the week.
-And we provide you with D6’s thoughtfully created take-home guides to help shape your conversations with your kids.
+Another one of our strategies to put practical tools in your hands is through the Wonder Ink curriculum we use in our Sunday morning KidsPark ministries.
+Each week all of our kids – from 2s and 3s through 5th grade – are talking about the same passage or theme in their age-level classes so your family can have common points of conversation throughout the week.
+And we provide you with access to Wonder Ink's portal with activities and games to help you continue the journey with your kids at home throughout the week.

 If you’re looking for more ideas on how to grow as a family in your relationship with God, you can find entry points into a rhythm of family devotions here.
 And below you’ll find a number of resources that will help you engage with your kids in a variety of other ways.